-You may have heard of the US Open or PGA Tour, but there’s a new golfing event on the block and it’s getting ready to hit Outback Queensland.
+You may have heard of the US Open or PGA Tour, but there is a new golfing event on the block called the Outback Queensland Masters, Australia’s most remote golf series.

-Can’t make the Outback Queensland Masters?
+In case you can’t make it to the Outback Queensland Masters?
 Don’t panic.
 Grab some mates and head west for your own golfing adventure with this guide to Outback Queensland’s best golf courses.

 The longest course on the outback circuit, Roma Golf Course stretches 6,263 metres, with an 18-hole, 72 par course.
 Make sure you pack some muscle with your driver, as you’ll be taking a swing at three par-five holes exceeding 500 metres.